sxg133/SMap/README.md

 *	**addBoxListener(event_name, function)**

-	Add a custom event to the box tool.
+	Add a custom event handler to the box tool.

 		selmap.addBoxListener('dragstart', function(event) {
 			//do stuff
 		});

 	For more details, see the Events section.

 *	**addMarkerGroup(name, markerset)**